Views in SQL Server with Examples

 - The table is physical whereas view is logical

 - A Table is an independent object whereas view is a dependent object that is a view depends on the table or tables from which it is loading the data.

 - When a new table is created from an existing table the new and old tables are independent themselves that is the changes of one table will not be reflected into the other table whereas if a view is created based on a table any changes that are performed on the table reflects into the view and any changes performed on the view reflected in the table also.

-We are going to use the following Department and Employee table to understand the Views in SQL Server.
+We are going to use the following Department and Employee table to understand the Views.

 Please use below SQL Script to create and populate the Department and Employee table with some test data.